 Nowadays, you can find about 51 different types of Dal.
 But no matter what dal you choose, this food contains many vitamins, minerals, and proteins that are beneficial for your body.

 Find out all things about the history of delicious Dal.

 When coming to Mumbai’s beaches like Juhu or Chowpatty, tourists always want to enjoy this snack.
 Its popularity also spread to many other neighboring countries.

 There are many theories about its origin.
-One of them said that the chef at Vithal restaurant located near Victoria Terminus invented it.
+One of them said that the chef at Vithal restaurant, located near Victoria Terminus, invented it.
 Meanwhile, another theory argued that the Gujarati community made it first when adding flavors to Indian Chaat.

 It is an invention of people in Maharashtra.
 The Kellogg brothers created it for the first time in the 1890s.
-This food already existed and spread widely under the regime of Holkars and the Scindias.
+This food already existed and spread widely under the regime of the Holkars and the Scindias.
 Maharashtrian rulers brought Poha to Madhya Pradesh.

 When you go to the coastal areas of Maharashtra state, you will encounter many foods made from Bombil or Bombay Duck.
 To be clear, this is no duck but a type of popular local fish usually eaten with butter, onions, and lime juice, especially during the rainy season.

 It had the name Bombay Duck when it was shipped by mail train named Bombay Daak.
 Its intense smell was the source of the sentence “You smell like the Bombay Daak” in the UK.
 This food was banned by the British as its smell was annoying.